 McMullen & Sons, a family Brewer purchased The Nag’s Head in 1927 for then the pricely sum of £7,525 GBP – God bless the London property market!
-Breakfast at The Nag’s Head was documented in 1970s Old Covent Garden photography book by Clive Boursnell called Covent Garden Then and Now, capturing the epiphany of good times @ the Nags.
+Breakfast at The Nag’s Head was documented in 1970s Old Covent Garden photography book by Clive Boursnell called Covent Garden Then and Now, capturing the epiphany of good times at the Nags.
 An era where the pub would open at 5am for market traders and pint bottles of milk was a thing!

 Sounds from the Royal Opera House have blessed locals of the Nag’s Head since the 1700s.
 Moira McEnroy was born on the premises of The Nag’s in 1929 when her parents were landlords of the Nag’s….
 Moira was raised in the real-life motion picture of Covent Garden including the local soundtrack of the Royal Opera House and passing traders during bath time.

-Captain Patrick McEnroy was the very first landlord of the Nag’s Head in 1927 (under ownership of McMullen’s) alongside his wife and landlady Majorie McEnroy.
+Captain Patrick McEnroy was the very first landlord of the Nag’s Head in 1927 (under ownership of McMullen’s) alongside his wife and landlady Marjorie McEnroy.
 The McEnroy’s lived on the premises and happily ran the establishment from 1927 until just after the Blitz in 1940, when they were finally bombed out.

 Patrick had rejoined the army in 1939 whilst Marjorie remained at The Nags, running it alone, with the help of friends and family.
-The family would take shelter during the daytime bombing raids in the large kitchen underneath the bar, as it is very deep down in The Nags Head (as it is today!)
-Majorie felt safe and even the family sausage dog would join them (he had to be carried down, as he could not manage the many stairs…) At night the McEnroy family would sometimes take shelter in the depths of Covent Garden tube station.
-It was during this time Marjorie received the dreaded telegram – her husband Patrick was declared ‘Missing in Action’ in Dunkirk.
+The family would take shelter during the daytime bombing raids in the large kitchen underneath the bar, as it is very deep down in The Nags Head (as it is today!).
+Marjorie felt safe and even the family sausage dog would join them (he had to be carried down, as he could not manage the many stairs…).
+At night the McEnroy family would sometimes take shelter in the depths of Covent Garden tube station.
+It was during this time Marjorie received the dreaded telegram – her husband Patrick was declared ‘Missing in Action‘ in Dunkirk.
 However, Patrick survived and later arrived home at The Nags to tell the tale.
-Majorie decided to take respite in the countryside with the family, for a short break from the hustle and bustle of the west-end, but in fact never returned to the pub.
+Marjorie decided to take respite in the countryside with the family, for a short break from the hustle and bustle of the west-end, but in fact never returned to the pub.